frederic-perez/AmE-dictionary/data/idioms.md

 __in and of itself__ :four: By itself, without considering any other factors.
 Considering it alone. _Yes, in and of itself, your statement isn’t a problem.
 But you have to understand how it sounded in the context of the conversation._ _Reading is wonderful in and of itself._
 __in any event__ :five: In any case. :es: en cualquier caso, en todo caso _In any event, the audience seemed pleased with your performance._
 __in any way, shape, or form__
-__in arrears__ Behind or overdue, often because one has not made a payment as scheduled.
+__in arrears__ :five: Behind or overdue, often because one has not made a payment as scheduled.
 __in awe (of someone or something)__
 __in behalf of (someone)__
-__in bits and pieces__ :two: In many small fragments. _Look what you.ve done!
+__in bits and pieces__ :three: In many small fragments. _Look what you.ve done!
 My favorite lamp is in bits and pieces on the floor!_
 __in black and white__
 __in broad (brush) strokes__
 __in broad daylight__ Out in the open during the daytime, when anyone can see what’s happening. _The gangland feud is getting so bad that people are being shot in broad daylight._ _A sniper who prays on victims in broad daylight._
 __in bulk__
-__in cahoots (with someone)__ In close, often secretive or conspiratorial cooperation with someone.
+__in cahoots (with someone)__ :two: In close, often secretive or conspiratorial cooperation with someone.
 A partnership or alliance for making or implementing secret plans. _Though five years apart in age, the two siblings are often in cahoots when it comes to making mischief._ _We’ve been in cahoots with a company overseas who can produce the product for half the price._
 __in check__ Under control; contained or restrained. _Keep those emotions in check._
+__in concert with (someone)__ Together with someone; in cooperation with someone. _You’ll need to work in concert with my file clerk to sort through all this paperwork._
 __in deep shit__ _rude_ _slang_ In a huge amount of trouble; drawing someone’s anger and/or a severe punishment. _If we get caught breaking into school, we’ll be in deep shit!_ _I knew I was in deep shit when I dented my mom’s brand-new car._
 __in deep trouble__
-__in deep water__ To be in a difficult situation.
+__in deep water(s)__ :two: In a dangerous, vulnerable, or troublesome situation or position, especially that which could be beyond one’s abilities to resolve.
-__in default of (something)__ Due to the absence or lack of something; through the failure of something. _Though it was only a speeding ticket, Janet was imprisoned in default of paying the fine._ _In default of concrete evidence, the jury was obligated to acquit the defendant of murder._
+__in default of (something)__ :two: Due to the absence or lack of something; through the failure of something. _Though it was only a speeding ticket, Janet was imprisoned in default of paying the fine._ _In default of concrete evidence, the jury was obligated to acquit the defendant of murder._
 __in denial__ :three: Unable or unwilling to believe or acknowledge something as true.
 __in detention__ In a prison or similar place. _Dozens of protesters were held/kept in detention for six hours._
+__in distress__ :three: __1__ Very upset. _He was clearly in distress upon hearing the news._ __2__ In a very difficult situation in which one does not have enough money, food, etc. _She’s chosen to devote her life to helping those in distress._ __3__ (of a boat, airplane, etc.) In a state of danger or desperate need. _The ship was in distress._
 __in donkey’s years__ _I haven’t thought about it in donkey’s years._
 __in donkeys__ :two: In an exceptionally long period of time.
 The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears”—where “ears” rhymes with “years” and alludes to the length of a donkey’s ears. _I haven’t seen Jim in donkeys!
 How’s he doing these days?_
 __in droves__ :two: In large numbers. _It was a beautiful day, but the bees were out in droves._ _They will come in droves._ _They buy tickets in droves._
 __in due time__ :dart::three: Eventually; in an expected or reasonable duration of time. _You’ll get a promotion in due time.
 Just keep working hard._
-__in earnest__ With sincere intentions.
+__in earnest__ :dart::astonished::two: With sincere intentions. _If the two sides can’t sit down and negotiate in earnest, they’re never going to come to an agreement._
 __in excess of__ :six: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._ _The retail giant predicts earnings for the past year in excess of $4 million._
-__in favor (with someone)__ Highly regarded (by someone); widely accepted or enjoyed (by someone).
+__in favor (with someone)__ :two: Highly regarded (by someone); widely accepted or enjoyed (by someone).
 Primarily heard in US. _John had been in favor with his boss ever since he managed to secure that lucrative client._
-__in fee__ _law_ (specifically of land) In absolute legal ownership or subjection. _The courts have found that as the estate is in fee by Mrs. Williams, as arranged in the prenuptial agreement, Mr. Williams has no legal claim to the grounds or anything built thereon._
+__in fee__ :two: _law_ (specifically of land) In absolute legal ownership or subjection. _The courts have found that as the estate is in fee by Mrs. Williams, as arranged in the prenuptial agreement, Mr. Williams has no legal claim to the grounds or anything built thereon._
 __in front of (one’s) nose__ Immediately obvious or clearly apparent.
 __in front of (one’s) very eyes__ Right in plain sight or while one is watching. _Someone smashed into my parked car in front of my very eyes._
 __in full gear__ At the highest or maximum level of function, operation, or performance.
-__in full swing__ :seven: Well underway and operating at the highest possible level or pace. _The conference was in full swing when I arrived._
+__in full swing__ :nine::m: Well underway and operating at the highest possible level or pace. _The conference was in full swing when I arrived._
 __in full__
 __in harm’s way__
 __in high dudgeon__
 __in hindsight__ :three::hammer:
 __in his own right__ :two: By reason of one’s own ability or ownership etc. _She’s a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
-__in hot water__ :two: In trouble, and likely to be reprimanded.
+__in hock__ __1__ In debt. _I picked a smaller, more affordable school so I didn’t have to be deep in hock with student loans for years after I graduated._ __2__ Having been pawned. _I really needed cash, so my guitars are in hock, unfortunately._
+__in hot water__ :dart::four: In trouble or facing a difficult situation.
+This idiom is common in Ellroy’s novels, especially when characters find themselves caught in compromising positions or facing consequences for their actions.
+Having provoked or incited anger, hostility, or punishment against oneself; in a troublesome or difficult situation, especially that which will result in punishment or reprisal.
+In trouble, and likely to be reprimanded. _I was in a bit of hot water with Janice last night when she found out I went to the movies instead of cleaning out the garage._
 __in its entirety__
-__in its infancy__ In the early, nascent period of development or implementation.
+__in its infancy__ :two: In the early, nascent period of development or implementation.
 (Typically of an area of activity, interest, research, etc.)
 __in its/their own right__ :three: Because of its own special qualities and not because of a connection with something else. _Though it’s based on a best-selling novel, the movie is great in its own right._
-__in itself__ Without the consideration of anything else.
+__in itself__ :two: Without the consideration of anything else.
 (A shortening of the full phrase “in and of itself.”)
+__in jeopardy__ In danger or at risk; imperiled.
 __in jest__ As a joke; not seriously. _Speaking in jest._ :es: en broma
-__in layman’s terms__ In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
+__in layman’s terms__ :four: In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
 __in leaps and bounds__ By very large degrees; rapidly or in quick progress forward. _What was once a tiny local choir club has expanded in leaps and bounds over the years._
-__in less than no time__ (in no time (at all)) In a very little amount of time.
+__in less than no time__ :two: (in no time (at all)) In a very little amount of time.
 Very quickly. _That test was so easy, I was done in less than no time._
 __in lieu of (something)__ :two::hammer: _In lieu of actual payments._ _In lieu of flowers._
+__in living memory__ :two: (within living memory) In a recent enough time as to be remembered by people who are alive today.
+(Usually used in negative statements.) _There hasn’t been a blizzard like this in living memory!_
 __in more ways than one__ :four: In a number of ways. _I’m telling you, this idea of yours is a mistake in more ways than one._
 __in no circumstances__ :two: Never; in no case or situation; irrespective of events or conditions. _In no circumstances are you allowed to drive home after you’ve had more than one drink!_
 __in no time (at all)__ :six: (in less than no time) In a very little amount of time.
 Very quickly. _That test was so easy, I was done in no time._